Research

 Objective

-To generate scientific research, analyses and insights about the wildlife and ecosystem services of the region that informs the development of conservation measures.
+To generate scientific research, analysis and insight about the wildlife and ecosystem services of the region that informs the development of conservation measures.

 Together, Exeter and the Foundation have set up the Arctic Ocean Research Unit (AORU) under the direction of Prof Brendan Godley.
-It is dedicated to researching the wildlife and ecosystem services of the Central Arctic Ocean and wider Arctic Ocean, along with relevant conservation policy research.
+It is dedicated to researching the wildlife and ecosystem services of the region, along with relevant conservation policy research.
+Exeter has undertaken to absorb up to 40% of the full economic cost of the research posts within the AORU.

 Research Themes